KarelZe/thesis/references/obsidian/chapters/🪛feature engineering.md

 In the following chapter, we motivate feature engineering, present our feature sets and discuss strategies for transforming features into a form that accelerates and advances the training of our models.

 ## Goal of feature engineering
-Classical algorithms ([[basic_rules]] or [[hybrid_rules]]) infer the initiator of the trade from price and quote data. ~~To establish a common ground, we derive three sets of features from raw data. ~~
+Classical algorithms ([[basic_rules]] or [[hybrid_rules]]) infer the initiator of the trade from price and quote data.

 Instead of learning our models on unprocessed data directly, we perform *feature engineering* to convert input data into a form that can be digested by the models and expectedly improves their convergence behaviour.
-Feature engineering is also contributing to the model's performance. ~~, as it helps to unravel relationships between the predictors and the response variable [[@kuhnFeatureEngineeringSelection2020]] (xi).~~ Despite gradient-boosted trees and neural networks being flexible estimators, the empirical work of [[@heatonEmpiricalAnalysisFeature2016]] (p.
+Feature engineering is also contributing towards the model's performance. ~~, as it helps to unravel relationships between the predictors and the response variable [[@kuhnFeatureEngineeringSelection2020]] (xi).~~ Despite gradient-boosted trees and neural networks being flexible estimators, they can not the empirical work of [[@heatonEmpiricalAnalysisFeature2016]] (p.
 5-6) reveals limitations with regard to their synthesizing capabilities of engineered features.
 In particular, ratios, standard deviations and differences for gradient boosting as well as differences for neural networks and must therefore be engineered beforehand.
 This underpins the necessity for feature engineering.

 While feature engineering aids our model's performance we restrict ourself to simple, non-distructive transformations.
 This allows for a fair comparsion between the algorithms and improves the transferability of our results.
 Ultimately, all features are derived from quote and price data, used inherently in the classical algorithms, as shown in the next section.
 The only exception is feature set 3 (see [[🧃Feature Sets]]), that adds additional option characteristics and date features.

 ## Feature set definition

 The featue sets are are to a large extend inspired by the decision rules used in ...
+To establish a common ground, we derive three sets of features from raw data....

 <mark style="background: #ABF7F7A6;">TODO: Add to each feature, where it has been used.
 TODO: Point out some interesting features here in the text.